fatherOfLegends/scaffold/README.md

 Scaffold
 ========

-An Android library designed to help you quickly create applications that follow the latest material design guidelines.
+An Android library designed to help you quickly create prototypes and production applications that follow the latest material design guidelines.

 For more information see [the website][4] or [the wiki][1].